Maggie Peterson: Life and career

 The Darlings, including Briscoe's four boys (played by The Dillards bluegrass band), lived in the mountains and came to town on many occasions.
 When in town, they enjoyed playing music with Andy.
 One of Charlene's favorite songs is "Salty Dog".
 The ones that made her cry were "Slimy River Bottom", "Boil that Cabbage Down", and "Keep Your Money in Your Shoes and it Won't Get Wet".
 Ernest T. Bass had his eyes on Charlene and believed he had courting rights because her marriage to Dud Wash had been performed by Sheriff Andy Taylor acting as a justice of the peace, not by a preacher.
 He tried to steal her away on the day they were to be remarried by a preacher.
 Threatening the gathering with a high-powered rifle, he runs off with the fully veiled "bride".
 While Charlene and Dud are hurriedly married by the preacher, Ernest T. discovers the person in the veil is really Barney Fife.
 Charlene and Dud had a daughter together, Andilina.
 They tried to betroth Andilina to Opie, as it was customary in their family.
 Briscoe called off the engagement of Opie and Andilina when he discovered witchery was in the Taylor family.

 According to Jim Clark of The Andy Griffith Show Rerun Watchers Club, the three songs on which Charlene performed on the show can be found on the album Songs That Make Me Cry.

 In 1968, while she was singing as an opening act for Andy Griffith at a casino in Lake Tahoe, Peterson met jazz musician Ronald Bernard "Gus" Mancuso who was playing bass in a lounge act.
 The two married in 1978, and were together until his death in 2021.
 The couple spent a number of years in Los Angeles, where Peterson worked doing commercials, until they decided to settle in Las Vegas, where Peterson worked as a location scout for film and television.

+In 1969, she starred on the big screen as “Rose Ellen”, girlfriend to Don Knotts in the comedy movie The Love God?.

 In April 2008, the Darlings received a star on the Missouri Walk of Fame in Marshfield, Missouri.
 Peterson and Darlings/Dillards band members Dean Webb and Mitch Jayne were on hand representing the Darlings.

 In May 2016 and May 2019, Peterson appeared as a guest of honor at the Mayberry in the Midwest Festival in Danville, Indiana.

 Death

-According to a statement from a family relative who identified her as "Aunt Maggie", Peterson died in her sleep, surrounded by family and friends, on May 15, 2022, aged 81.
-She had been in declining health following the death of her husband Gus.
+Peterson died on May 15, 2022 at age 81.
+She had been in declining health following the death of her husband.